 Sadly, though, cases like this are very common.
 That is, appearances matter–to a varying degree perhaps for different people, but enough to make a splash when it comes to first impressions (and second and third, for this matter), and on another level–to shaping our own sense of self-love and confidence.

-But the culprit here is, of course, that the reflection we see in the mirror is often skewed–bent through our individual prisms, and more often than not–it’s unfavorable.
+But the culprit here is, of course, that the reflection we see in the mirror is often skewed– it’s bent through our individual prisms, and more often than not–it’s unfavorable.

-Let’s face it–we live in a world that is still obsessed with perfection, and most outliers are penalised for their foibles–they are excluded from the “cool” circle or even worse–are bullied for simply being different from some made-up “standards.”
+Let’s face it–we live in a world which is obsessed with perfection; where outliers are still being penalised for their foibles–they are excluded from the “cool” circle or even worse–are bullied for simply being different from some made-up artificial “standards.”

 An avalanche of research evidences that the looks effect is real–that is, attractive people get more perks in life–more opportunities, higher salaries, are deemed more competent.

-But attractiveness is not only the outer shell.
-It’s an attitude towards the self, it’s the relationship we have with ourselves.
-Simply put–it has to do plenty with how we see ourselves and the image we are project to the world.
+But attractiveness is not only limited to our outer shells.
+It’s an attitude towards the self, the relationship we have with ourselves.
+Simply put, it has to do plenty with how we see and think about ourselves and much less– with reality.

 But why do we so often fail to build an impartial self-image, and end up, instead, with a biased one?
 The simple version of what’s a rather complex and perhaps a very lengthy answer is that: the swayers are just way too many.

-The fantasies which Hollywood and the romance novels feed us; the influences of the social media; comparisons to the Joneses; and the sometimes not-so-friendly “support” of our inner circle of friends and family—all of which we already poked into—often leave their fingerprints all over our self-views.
-The traces rarely completely fade away.
+The fantasies which Hollywood and the romance novels feed us; the influences of the social media; comparisons to the Joneses; and the sometimes not-so-friendly “support” of our inner circle of friends and family—all these often leave their fingerprints all over our self-views.
+The traces rarely fade away completely.

-On a more local ground, our personality type may also encourage unfavorable self-opinions.
-Perfectionists, high achievers, and type-A individuals, with their often-unhealthy ambition and perennial dissatisfaction with their present lives—are exceptionally vulnerable to image discontent.
-Introverts and shy people are also no strangers to self-distortions, because of their heightened sensitivity to the external world.
+On a more local ground, one’s personality type also encourages unfavorable self-opinions.
+If you are a perfectionist, a high achiever, and a type-A individual, with an often-unhealthy ambition and perennial dissatisfaction with your present life, changes are, you are also exceptionally vulnerable to image discontent.
+Introverts and shy people are no strangers to self-distortions, because of their heightened sensitivity to the external world too.

-Unfavorable self-image, psychologists tell us, frequently traces back to our childhoods—to the excessive criticism or unrealistic expectations—of parents, teachers and peers—which often break more than they repair, discourage than motivate, and lower than raise our self-esteem.
+Skewed self-image, psychologists tell us, frequently traces back to our childhoods—to the excessive criticism or unrealistic expectations—of parents, teachers and peers—which often break more than they repair, discourage than motivate, and lower than raise our self-esteem.
 The hard push to “to reach one’s full potential” is frequently an open invitation to also nurture excessive defensiveness, narcissism, fierce competitiveness, and nonetheless—delusive self-perceptions.
-Especially when others’ love, recognition and self-pride are built on the fragile foundation of contingencies.
+Especially when others’ love, praise and recognition are built on the fragile foundation of contingencies.

 The great American psychologist Carl Rogers called these “conditions of worth”—that is, he argued, when approval and parental affection are reliant on the achievement of certain performance or goals, our self-esteem suffers.
 We are not, in the traditional sense, a “fully functioning person.”